Rental Yields in the UK 2025

 What Costs Are Involved in Property Investment?

-Your position as an active or passive investor will then determine any other financial commitments.
-For example, if you want to be a passive investor, you’ll need to factor in agent fees and admin costs from the outset.
+Your role as an active or passive investor will determine additional financial commitments.
+For instance, passive investors typically need to incorporate agent fees and property management costs from the outset.
+These fees can significantly affect long-term returns.

 Are You Ready to Invest in UK Buy-to-Let?